 - Schedule a time.
-For me, I schedule stillness first thing in the morning.
-It has become so precious to me, that I won’t want to start the day without it.
+I schedule stillness first thing in the morning.
+This time has become so precious to me, that I won’t want to start the day without it.
 I practice this first—before prayer, before Bible reading, before journaling, and before exercise.

 - Find a place.
 When I was on vacation, I sat on the dock by the lake.
 This was ideal.
 But it is not my real world.
 Now I simply go into my study and shut the door.
 The main thing is to find a place where you won’t be interrupted.